dotnet/BenchmarkDotNet/README.md

 PM> Install-Package BenchmarkDotNet
 ```

-If you want to use CoreCLR (`dnxcore50`), you need prerelease version of the package:
+If you want to use CoreCLR (`netstandard1.5` or `dnxcore50`), you need prerelease version of the package:

 ```
 PM> Install-Package BenchmarkDotNet -Pre